-External and community service connotes activities that are (a) charitable and (b) performed for the benefit of individuals or groups separate from the University and from the wider profession.
-External service might include participating on committees and governing boards; speaking to non-professional audiences about topics in one's discipline; providing professional consultation to schools, civic organizations, and government agencies; or providing leadership on public matters related to the faculty member's discipline.
-An external service activity for which remuneration is granted is evaluated as service only in cases where any compensation is very limited (e.g., expenses or a small honorarium).
+Community service connotes activities that (a) are charitable; (b) are performed for the benefit of individuals or groups separate from the University and from the wider profession whether in a secular or non-secular context; and c) involve a commitment in time and use of professional expertise.
+Examples of community service include participating on committees and governing boards; speaking to non-professional audiences about topics in one's discipline; providing consultation to schools, civic organizations, and government agencies; or providing leadership on public matters related to the faculty member's professional expertise.
+A community service activity for which remuneration is granted is evaluated as service only in cases where any compensation is very limited (e.g., expenses or a small honorarium).

-University service is evaluated when possible by results: advisees graduated without major difficulties, grant applications completed, grants successfully administered, activities of student organizations, valuable contributions to a committee's projects, completion of reports, gaining accreditation, and similar accomplishments.
+University service is evaluated when possible by results: advisees grant applications completed, grants successfully administered, activities of student organizations, valuable contributions to a committee's projects, completion of reports, gaining accreditation, and similar accomplishments.
 Listing committee membership as a form of service implies that one has fulfilled at least the basic responsibilities of membership.
-Professional service and external and community service are evaluated when possible by results: by the importance of contributions made, by how demanding activities were, and by how well objectives were achieved.
+Professional service and community service are evaluated when possible by results: by the importance of contributions made, by how demanding activities were, and by how well objectives were achieved.

 Appropriate materials that demonstrate service contributions commensurate with the area weight assigned must be used to document service.
 In general, letters of appreciation from organizers of service opportunities should be used as documentation only if they indicate an exceptional contribution.
-University service may be documented by materials such as lists of advisees or advisement appointments, copies of reports or grants prepared, minutes of meetings, and supporting statements by Department Chairs, committee chairs, or the Center for Sponsored Research and Programs.
-Professional service and external and community service may be documented by printed or widely distributed materials such as conference programs, flyers, or minutes of meetings, or by statements from chairs or presidents.
+University service may be documented by materials such as lists of advisees; copies of reports or grants prepared; and supporting statements by Department Chairs, committee chairs, or the Office for Sponsored Research and Programs.
+Professional service and community service may be documented by printed or widely distributed materials such as conference programs, flyers, or by statements from chairs or presidents.